Love in Hell

 Dante’s was a “democratic” turn — a turn that his magnate friend Guido Cavalcanti, with whom he had once shared the same aristocratic vision of culture, could not possibly accept . . .

-[23] Another magnate friend of Dante’s Florentine youth whose intimacy with Dante is attested in poetry is Forese Donati.
-For the tenzone of insulting sonnets exchanged between the two men in the 1290s, see the Commento on Purgatorio 24.
+[44] Another magnate friend of Dante’s Florentine youth whose intimacy with Dante is attested in poetry is Forese Donati.
+The two men exchanged a tenzone of insulting sonnets in the 1290s (see the Commento on Purgatorio 24).
 Since Forese died in 1296, we know that the sonnet-exchange between Dante and Forese belongs to the decade in which Dante was constructing his Florentine career: as poet, as writer of the Vita Nuova (1293-1294) and best friend of Guido Cavalcanti, as citizen-intellectual, and as politician.
-In “Amicus eius: Dante and the Semantics of Friendship”, I argue that the Commedia attests to “a kind of psychic bleeding of Dante’s friendship with Forese into his friendship with Cavalcanti and vice versa” (“Amicus eius,” p.
-62).
+In “Amicus eius: Dante and the Semantics of Friendship”, I argue that the Commedia attests to “a kind of psychic bleeding of Dante’s friendship with Forese into his friendship with Cavalcanti and vice versa” (“Amicus eius,” 62).

-[24] A notable example of the “psychic bleeding of Dante’s friendship with Forese into his friendship with Cavalcanti and vice versa” is the way in which the scene among the graves of Inferno 10 replays one of Forese’s sonnets to Dante (L’altra notte).
-In “Amicus eius” I suggest that Dante recalls the early sonnet in his choreography of Inferno 10:
+[45] As an example of the “psychic bleeding of Dante’s friendship with Forese into his friendship with Cavalcanti and vice versa”, I offer the way in which the scene among the graves of Inferno 10 replays one of Forese Donati’s pre-1296 sonnets to Dante, L’altra notte.
+I suggest that Dante recalls and echoes the early sonnet in his choreography of Inferno 10:

 The entire scene of Forese’s L’altra notte, the sighting of the ghost of the father among the graves and the father’s conjuring of the friendship with his son, seems replayed in Inferno 10’s encounter (also among the graves) between a man (now Dante, in place of Forese) and the father of his friend (now Cavalcanti de’ Cavalcanti, in place of Alighiero Bellincione).
 In other words, Dante in Inferno 10 constructs an encounter between himself and the father of his friend Guido Cavalcanti that in some ways echoes Forese’s imagined encounter with Alighiero in the tenzone.
 Moreover, the encounter of Inferno 10 is one in which Cavalcanti senior appeals to Dante’s friendship with his son Guido much as Alighiero appeals to Forese’s friendship with his son Dante: “per amor di Dante” in the sonnet L’altra notte has become Cavalcante de’ Cavalcanti’s anguished “mio figlio ov’è? e perché non è teco?” ( Inf.
 10.60). (“Amicus eius,” pp. 62-63)

-[29] The intensity of Dante’s friendship with Guido Cavalcanti has a long history.
-In his great youthful poem of perfect and perfectly transparent friendship, Guido, i’ vorrei che tu e Lapo ed io, Dante marshals his friends’ names, first among them Guido’s, as talismans of intimacy:
+[52] There is, in other words, much that is ambiguous and shaded in Dante’s treatment of Guido Cavalcanti in the Commedia, as I have discussed in many works.
+In a reading of Inferno 10, it seems most useful to focus on the longue durée, the long history of this intense friendship.
+In his great poem of perfect and perfectly transparent friendship, Guido, i’ vorrfei che tu e Lapo ed io, the young Dante marshals his friends’ names, first among them Guido’s, as talismans of intimacy:

 Guido, i’ vorrei che tu e Lapo ed io,